kgurchiek/n-gon-multiplayer/README.md

 ## Protocol
-- length does not include id
+- length does not include packet id
-- all strings use 8-bit length prefix
+- all strings include an 8-bit length prefix

 | ID |          Name         | Length | Fields |
 | -- | --------------------- | ------ | ------ |